chuanyun/Deep-Learning-in-Time-Series/README.md

 	Its model evaluation metrics and preprocessing functions are used.

 #### keras
-	It is used to build neural network architecture, train and save the model, and predict new dataset like using models, layers, callbacks
+	It is used to build neural network architecture, train and save the model, and predict new dataset like using models, layers, callbacks, etc..

 #### matplotlib
 	It is used to visualize time series and other figures.